 In June 1995, a bomb exploded on San Antonio Square, killing 29 people and destroying the nearby sculpture, a work of Botero representing a bird.
 The terrorists stated subsequently that the attack was against the politics of Fernando Botero Zea, son of the artist and Minister of Defense at that time.

-At his advanced age, Fernando Botero is still an unabated artist – and a generous one!
+Fernando Botero was an unabated artist until his death in September 2023 – and a generous one!
 His donations compose the collections of two important museums and adorn several squares in Colombia.
-With this heat, a stroll in the air-conditioned museum rooms and an exhibition of colourful volumes is the perfect summer activity.
-Have a great end of summer!